 In the end, it's clear that piracy is a problem.
 It definitely impacts revenue even though the actual dollar amount may be impossible to determine.
 The companies and organizations that lobby the government for legislation protecting them from piracy aren't going to give up if Protect IP fails.
 It falls to senators and representatives to learn as much as they can about how the Internet works so that they can make the right decisions.
 It also falls to U.S. citizens letting their own opinions be known by contacting their respective Senators and Representatives.

-To learn more about the U.S. government, the Internet and censorship, follow the links on the next page.
+To learn more about the U.S. government, the Internet and censorship, follow the links below.